 - More lenders having entered the market leading to more competitive, specifically designed, accessible buy to let mortgages.

-Buy to let mortgages differ to ordinary residential mortgages in 3 main ways:
+Buy to let mortgages Birmingham differ to ordinary residential mortgages in 3 main ways:

-Rental – lenders will assess your buy to let mortgage based upon the rent you are likely to receive as well as your income.
+Rental – lenders will assess your buy to let Birmingham based upon the rent you are likely to receive as well as your income.
 In some cases your income is not ever considered.

-Interest Rate – Buy to let mortgages tend to have a slightly higher interest rate.
+Interest Rate – Buy to let mortgages Birmingham tend to have a slightly higher interest rate.

 Larger Deposit – a buy to let mortgage will typically require a minimum deposit of 25% of the property’s value.